saleengarg/Selection-SORT/README.md

 # Selection-SORT
-This is a comparison based sorting algorithm
+This is a comparison based sorting algorithm..